mattpark01/DeSoApp/README.md

 # DeSoApp

-A decentralized social media platform
+DeSoApp is looking to become the first ever mainstream social media platform.